harshitpaunikar1/model-free-vertical-text-ocr/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to add the minimum JavaScript interactions needed to make the flow understandable so the final result looked a bit more complete.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 The tricky bit was making the system sound realistic without pretending every edge case was solved.
 - Deliverable: Ended the day with working interactions in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2025-04-21 - Day 9: Interactions

+- Task summary: Circled back: added a sanity check assertion that would catch obvious data shape issues early.
+- Deliverable: Good enough to not be embarrassing.